workfloworchestrator/lso/docs/source/quickstart.rst

 Install the module
 ------------------

-Alternatively, below are a set of instructions for installing and running LSO directly on a machine.
+As an alternative, below are a set of instructions for installing and running LSO directly on a machine.

 *One of these should be what you're looking for:*